arenaxr/arena-robot/README.md

  - `enable_mapping`: Optional.
 Defaults to False.
 Enable an internal map.
 See [librealsense docs](https://github.com/IntelRealSense/librealsense/blob/d19829788008b8e000870895a068f0c43d58895a/doc/t265.md#are-there-any-t265-specific-options).
  - `enable_map_preservation`: Optional.
 Defaults to False.
 Preserve map from the previous run.
  - `enable_dynamic_calibration`: Optional.
 Defaults to True.
 Enable dynamic calibration.

+#### processor_t265
+This is an Intel T265 transformation processor.
+This service runs initially to set up callback listeners, so the `interval_ms` should always be `-1`.
+The available options are:

+ - `sensor_t265_topic`: Required.
+Full path to the topic with the T265 data.
+Note that the processor will ignore sensor messages that are not from a `sensor_t265` instance.
+ - `sensor_t265_instance_name`: Optional.
+Defaults to None.
+Name of the T265 instance to process messages from.
+This is useful if multiple T265 instances are publishing to a topic and you would like to ignore all but one of them.
+ - `camera_orientation`: Optional.
+Defaults to 0.
+The orientation options are:
+   - `0`: Forward, USB port to the right
+   - `1`: Downfacing, USB port to the right
+   - `2`: 45 degree forward
+   - `3`: Upward facing, USB port to the right
+ - `scale_factor`: Optional.
+Defaults to 1.
+Scale factor to apply to body transformations.

 #### sensor_vl53l5cx
 This is a lidar sensor that connects through I2C and addresses by toggling its LPn pins.
 It additionally supports the following arguments: